AyushDhimann/Noodl/src/backend/README.md

 - **Dynamic Title & Description Generation**: Automatically transforms a simple user query (e.g., "learn python") into an engaging, SEO-friendly course title (`🐍 Python Programming: From Zero to Hero`) and a compelling description.
 - **Adaptive Curriculum Design**: The AI analyzes the complexity of the topic to generate a syllabus with an appropriate number of lessons—fewer for simple topics, more for complex ones.
 - **Rich, Interleaved Content**: Each lesson is a rich mix of detailed, markdown-formatted slides and interactive multiple-choice quizzes to reinforce learning.
+- **Mobile-First Content Generation**: Prompts are optimized to generate concise, readable content suitable for mobile screens, using short paragraphs and clear formatting.
+- **"I'm Feeling Lucky" Topic Generation**: A dedicated endpoint can ask the AI to invent a novel, interesting topic, powering spontaneous discovery.
+- **Hybrid Search**: Combines semantic (vector) search with traditional keyword search to deliver highly relevant and accurate search results.
 - **Reliable AI Interaction**: Implements a robust retry mechanism for API calls to handle transient network issues and ensure content generation completes successfully.

 ### 🔗 Web3 & Blockchain Integration